 Why study this subject:

-The A-level Law course provides students with an understanding of the English legal system and substantive law, including both criminal and civil law.
-In addition, they develop analytical, critical thinking and problem-solving skills, which assist students in higher education, in the workplace and in everyday life.
-The course develops excellent written communication skills and research skills, while engaging the student in real life challenges.
-Students who go on to study Law at undergraduate level are more adequately prepared, in particular when approaching some of the core compulsory topics studied in their first year at university.
-Many believe that the analytical and problem-solving skills, gained through the application of the law to the facts of scenarios, provide the student with the confidence to use these skills in further studies and in everyday life.
-The synoptic study of the concepts of law teaches them to construct balanced arguments and present them logically and coherently.
+A-level Law provides students with an understanding of the English legal system and substantive law, including both criminal and civil law.
+The course develops excellent written communication skills and research skills while engaging the student in real life challenges.
+Students develop analytical, critical thinking and problem-solving skills, which assist their work in higher education, in the workplace and in everyday life.
+The synoptic study of the concepts of law also teaches students to construct balanced arguments and present them logically and coherently.
+Students who go on to study Law at undergraduate level are more adequately prepared, in particular, when approaching some of the core compulsory topics studied in their first year at university.

 How will I be assessed:

-Three unseen exam papers at the end of year two.
-Two hours each.
-Each paper is 33.3% of overall A-Level grade.
+Three 2-hour examination papers are set at the end of the two-year course.
+Each paper is worth 33.3% of the overall A-Level Law grade.

 Future course and possible careers: